nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a new member to the team: `add member`

-You have made up your mind on you want to work with for your group projects, and now you want to add them to your team.
+You have made up your mind on whom you want to work with for your group projects, and now you want to add them to your team.
 You can add persons to your team with the `add member` command!
 You can finally begin to work on some exciting software engineering projects with them!